 - The “Where’s My Refund” tool tells you to contact the IRS

-Make sure you have your Social Security number or your ITIN handy when you contact the IRS.
+Make sure you have your Social Security number or your ITIN handy when you reach out to the IRS.